Written by Tara Mastroeni

 How to get a 3-month CD

-If you decide a three-month CD is the way to go, here’s an overview of how to open a new account:
+If you decide that a 3-month CD is the way to go, here’s an overview of how to open a new account:

-1. Choose the right CD for you: Each financial institution will offer a CD with slightly different terms.
+Each financial institution offers CDs with slightly different terms.
 Be sure to research your options and choose the CD that works best for you.

-3. Provide supporting documentation: Most financial institutions will expect you to provide a government-issued ID to verify your identity.
+Most financial institutions will ask you to provide a government-issued ID to verify your identity.

-5. Fund your CD: Once the account is open, the next step is to fund your three-month CD with at least the minimum deposit amount.
+Once the account is open, the next step is to fund your 3-month CD with at least the minimum deposit amount.
 You’ll likely be given a set number of days to deposit the money into your account.

 Alternatives to 3-month CDs

-If a three-month CD is not right for you, here are some alternatives:
+If a 3-month CD is not right for you, these are some alternatives: